aquasecurity/testamir/Operator5.0.md

 Please make sure to read the Aqua installation manual (https://docs.aquasec.com/docs) before using the Operator.

 ## Prerquisits
 Make sure you have a license and access to the Aqua registry.
-If not please contact us at https://www.aquasec.com/about-us/contact-us/.
+If you want to obtain a license please contact us at https://www.aquasec.com/about-us/contact-us/.

 ## Installing Aqua Operator
 Please refer to the instuctions [here](https://github.com/aquasecurity/aqua-operator/blob/master/docs/InstallOpenShift.md)